top of page

 Our approach and outcomes.

-We are the only not-for-profit 24/7 residential therapeutic rehabilitation service in the UK for people experiencing acute and prolonged mental distress or the long-term impact of compound trauma.
 Our high support services are CQC-regulated for the Treatment of Disease, Disorder or Injury (TDDI).
-Our treatment is cost-effective and proven to reduce hospital readmission rates, and improve interpersonal relationships and long-term health outcomes, including the number and severity of symptoms.
+Our treatment is cost-effective and proven to reduce hospital readmission rates, improve interpersonal relationships and long-term health outcomes, including the number and severity of symptoms.
 Read more about our impact.